Moore County DWI Court Process

 What to Bring to Court

-- Professional Dress Code: Dress respectfully.
-Avoid wearing casual clothing like shorts, t-shirts, or flip-flops.
+- Professional Dress Code: Dress professionally and respectfully.
+Avoid wearing casual clothing, such as t-shirts, shorts, or flip-flops.
 Business casual attire is generally appropriate.

 Local Court Procedures